 At Good Shepherd, the Confirmation Preparation Process is a two-year process for all young people (in public, private, or Catholic schools, or homeschool) and is open to those starting in grade 7.
 See calendar for class schedule.

-To learn more about our 2-year sacrament preparation, click here to schedule a chat with Deacon Colm.
-Or click here to email him.
+To learn more about our 2-year sacrament preparation, email Debora Robertson for a chat at dspairani@goodshepherdwayland.org

 • More Questions?